• Home

 Icing

-To make the icing, melt the butter in a bowl or large Pyrex mixing cup what I like to use).
-Stir in the powdered sugar so that it’s lumpy and thick.
+• Melt the butter in a bowl or large Pyrex mixing cup.
+Stir in the powdered sugar so that it's lumpy and thick.
 Add the lemon juice one tablespoon at a time stirring until you get a nice drizzling consistency.
 Drizzle over the cooled loaf.

 More Quick Bread recipes on Cookie Madness